JohnDMcMaster/eyetag/README.md

 # eyetag
-Decode JTAG traffic exported from Saleae into high level ARM JTAG commands (ex: APSEL)
+eyetag: the JTAG inspector.
+Decodes JTAG traffic exported from Saleae into high level ARM JTAG commands (ex: APSEL)

 You probably need to be somewhat familiar with the ARM Debug Interface to understand the output